A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 Reviewing all your invoices manually can be complicated, but imagine how hard it will be if there are thousands of invoices.

 To tackle this problem, you can use an effective system for reviews.
 After implementing this system correctly, you don’t need to check it manually.
-Just run reports, and you will be alerted when something suspicious is found.
+Run reports, and you will be alerted when something suspicious is found.

 This will help you to save time and money.
 Also, reviewing your reports once a week will help you catch mistakes sooner rather than later because, after four days of old invoices, your brain cannot work as effectively as fresh ones.